 For the guests to have a relaxing time, especially the readers, can take some time off at the Lounge which houses a selection of acclaimed books.
-For those looking to unwind and have a few cocktails you could head to the Lancers bar (military themed).
+For those looking to unwind and have a few cocktails, you could head to the Lancers bar (military-themed).

-During my stay there was a lounge area being set up, and is fully functional now I bet.
-Here is a snap shot of what it looks like.
+During my stay, there was a lounge area being set up and is fully functional now I bet.
+Here is a snapshot of what it looks like.
 Can’t wait for the finished look as it already looked enchanting. 🙂

 – My Final Thoughts –

 Three days, was just not enough.
 Walking around the entire palace trying to get some good images was just perfect.
 It is serene and blissful.
-My all time cherished memory will be that I did spot a Tiger, called Lighting.
-And not just any tiger, but the grand daughter of the famous Tigress Machli.
+My all-time cherished memory will be that I did spot a Tiger, called Lighting.
+And not just any tiger, but the granddaughter of the famous Tigress Machli.
 More on my next blog!

 Watching the sunset from my room one day, Ranthambore National Park the next and by the pool on my last day!
 To sipping hot masala chai, eating good Rajasthani cuisine.

-From an invigorating spa, to the swim in a gorgeous one of a kind pool.
+From an invigorating spa to the swim in a gorgeous one-of-a-kind pool.
 To just lounging doing nothing and having everything taken care of.
 I actually lived like a royal Rajasthani Princess. 🙂

 Nahargarh Palace, Ranthambore is part of the Alsiar Hotels.
-The Ranthambore Music Festival for the first time and its kind is aking place at the Hathikund.
+The Ranthambore Music Festival for the first time and its kind is taking place at the Hathikund.
 Some of the major headlining performers from India and around the world will perform.
-The festival takes place from the 27th to 29th of January 2017.
+The festival takes place from the 27th to the 29th of January 2017.
 To know more and how you could reserve your spot – “CLICK HERE”